Meet the 16 women’s rights organisations that will benefit from WAVE

-In December, IWDA were delighted to secure funding of €14.2 million from the Government of the Netherlands, Funding Leadership and Opportunities for Women (FLOW) program (2016-2020).
+In December 2015, IWDA was delighted to secure funding of €14.2 million from the Government of the Netherlands, Funding Leadership and Opportunities for Women (FLOW) program (2016-2020).

 As a women’s rights organisation working across six countries in Asia Pacific, it is important to us to ensure those who benefit from the grant are as diverse as the many women we work with.

 IWDA’s Women’s Action for Voice and Empowerment (WAVE) program will run over five years and partner with sixteen diverse organisations from countries and regions facing vastly different challenges.

 - Karen Women’s Organisation (KWO) (based in Mae Sariang, operating in Mae Sot, Thailand and Karen state, Myanmar) is a community-based organisation of Karen women working to encourage an awareness of women’s rights and to promote women’s participation in community decision-making and political processes.

 - Palaung Women’s Organisation (PWO) (based in Lashio, Shan state, Myanmar) works to raise and document human rights issues of the Palaung Women of Myanmar.
 They assist vulnerable women who have been trafficked or have experienced gender-based violence in the community through women’s crisis and resource centres.
 PWO also work with other women’s organisations to enhance women’s civil and political capacity and participation.

 - Shan Women’s Action Network’s (SWAN) (based in Chiang Mai and Taunggyi, Shan State, operating in Taunggyi and cross border) mission is to work for gender equality and justice for Shan women in the struggle for social and political change in Myanmar through community based actions, research and advocacy.